 Congratulations on your decision to make working out part of your weekly routine.
 It’s one of the best decisions you could make and you will be a lot healthier and happier because of it.
 The common saying, “a healthy body leads to a healthy mind” comes to mind.

-The truth is only a fraction of people who start exercising are able to make it something they stick to for the rest of their lives.
+The truth is that not many people who start exercising are able to make it something they stick to for the rest of their lives.
 Many lose their motivation due to a number of problems people who are working out for the first time tend to run into.
 Let’s take a look at some of these problems and explore how to get past them.

 1) Not Warming Up